typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-function-type.md

-# `prefer-function-type`

-Enforces using function types instead of interfaces with call signatures.

 ## Rule Details

 This rule suggests using a function type instead of an interface or object type literal with a single call signature.